MARITECH – Standard Terms and Conditions for Sale of Products and Services

 7.1 The Contractor offers warranty only for the quality of its Products.

-7.2 Subject to the conditions set out below the Contractor warrants that the Products will correspond with their specification and will be free from defects in material and workmanship at the time of delivery.
+7.2 Subject to the conditions set out below the Contractor warrants that the Products will correspond to the Technical Specifications in all material respects and are free from defects and workmanship at the time of delivery.
+Technical Specifications means the product specifications provided by MARITECH.

 Article 8– Limitation of liability for Products